NicholasBrown-01/taskmaster/README.md

 This lab updated our taskmaster app to retrieve the user's location and add it to the information being displayed on our All Tasks details page after being selected from the MainActivity RecyclerView.

+### Lab41 AWS Tools and Analytics

+This lab taught us to track specified demographics on user activity which can be view/veriried via a csv download from the Analytic Section of our AWS Dashboard.
+We also had to implement text-to-speech which I did for the Task Description Input box, as well as adding a translator from English to Spanish for the Task Details Page Description text view.